SparkPost/support-docs/articles/user-guide/alerts.md

 description: "Automated alerting about what matters as it happens."
 ---

 Alerts track important sending metrics and notify you when something is wrong in real-time.
 Track your entire account or a few critical resources with powerful filtering and receive notifications through email, Slack, and webhooks.
+You can get started from the [Alerts page](https://app.sparkpost.com/alerts)([EU](https://app.eu.sparkpost.com/alerts)).

 ## Metrics to Track
 You can set up alerts to track the following metrics: